Disney limiting Disney Springs bus riders on a daily basis

 Photo by Matt Roseboom

-It is being said that Disney has confirmed the timing of the rollout following similar tests during the Easter and New Year’s holiday periods, when Cast Members checked guests for valid resort stays, dining reservations, or recreation bookings before allowing them to board resort buses from Disney Springs.
-The practice is intended to reduce crowding and discourage guests from using Disney Springs parking as a workaround to access the theme parks.
+As of June 28, 2026, a new permanent operational procedure has begun at Disney Springs.
+This change follows temporary procedures during the Easter and New Year’s holiday periods, when Cast Members checked guests for valid resort stays, dining reservations, or recreation bookings before allowing them to board resort buses from Disney Springs.
+The practice is intended to reduce crowding and discourage guests from using Disney Springs parking as a workaround to access the theme parks or the resort hotels.

-As of publication, Walt Disney World’s official transportation website has not been updated to reflect the reported policy change.
+As of our most recent update of this article, Walt Disney World’s official bus transportation webpage has been updated to reflect the policy change.

 Guests boarding Disney Resort hotel buses and the Sassagoula River Cruise from Disney Springs will be asked to show proof of a Disney Resort hotel stay or a qualifying dining or experience reservation at the resort they are visiting.
 Guests staying at a Disney Resort hotel may also use their MagicBand to verify their stay.

-The procedures below were previously implemented during spring break 2026, around the last week of March through Easter weekend, as Disney worked to manage transportation demand and discourage guests from using Disney Springs as a transportation hub to access other areas of Walt Disney World.
-While Walt Disney World’s official transportation website has not yet been updated to reflect the change, the validation process is expected to continue as part of regular operations moving forward.
+The procedures were previously implemented during spring break 2026, around the last week of March through Easter weekend, as Disney worked to manage transportation demand and discourage guests from using Disney Springs as a transportation hub to access other areas of Walt Disney World.

 Cast Members will check Resort IDs

-While there is no signage, guests will find a cast member at the entrance to the bus loop at Disney Springs checking resort IDs.
-A cast member told us this has also been enforced during past peak busy times.
+Guests will find a cast member and signage at the entrance to the bus loop at Disney Springs checking resort IDs.

-With guests regularly enjoying the Disney resorts’ restaurants, bars, and decor who are not staying at the resorts, it’s best to be prepared.
+With guests regularly enjoying the Disney resorts’ restaurants, bars, and decor who are not staying at the resorts, it is no longer possible to use Disney Springs buses to do so without a proper reservation.
 Therefore, non-resort guests may want to consider other transportation options when traveling from Disney Springs to a Disney resort during spring break and other busy holidays, such as Christmas.

 Disney Springs bus loop.
 Photo by Magic City Mayhem